ben-farrelly/web-sup-php-sdk/README.md

-# web-sup-php-sdk
+# Serato User Profile PHP SDK

-Serato User Profile PHP SDK
+A PHP library for sending user profile attributes and events to the Serato User Profile application.